 The Neoclassical aggregate supply curve

 Neoclassical economists view the economy as operating at its full capacity.
-Thus, the available resources are not possible to produce more.
+Thus, with the available resources, it is not possible to produce more.

 In the Neoclassical economists’ view, the supply curve is upward vertical.
 Thus, price level changes do not affect aggregate output changes.
-Likewise, short-run factors, which affect production costs, such as wages and raw material prices, have no effect on aggregate supply.
+Likewise, short-run factors, which affect production costs, such as wages and raw material prices, do not affect aggregate supply.

 Rather, changes in long-run aggregates only change when long-run factors change.
 For example, the labor supply increases.
-It allows output to be generated from more people.
+This allows more people to generate output.
 Likewise, as their quality improves, they become more productive, enabling the economy to produce more output using available inputs.

 In addition, increased capital and technological progress are other factors.
 Both contribute to an increase in productivity and, therefore, aggregate output.